willwardlow/mad-libs/README.md

 # Mad-Libs
 A digital version of the Mad Libs game.
 Users can fill out a form and their responses will populate a story.
+Mad-Libs can be played at https://willwardlow.github.io/mad-libs/

 ## API and Data Sample